 Very happy.
 Took me a whole day to fit.
 Not very difficult but the instruction booklet was nightmare but somehow managed to install successful at the end of the day, very nice looking shower enclosure, plenty of space and comfortable for the family.

 Adding a shower enclosure to your bathroom provides a great accompaniment to your shower, giving the room an extra layer of style while preventing unwanted splashing and wet floors at the same time.
 There are many different designs to choose from, but which shower cubicle is right for you?

-Shower enclosures come in numerous styles, including:
+Shower enclosures come in numerous styles, suitable for both modern and traditional bathrooms and shower rooms, including:

-Quadrant: These enclosures are very common as they are suitable for bathrooms of various sizes.
+Quadrant Enclosures: These enclosures are very common as they are suitable for bathrooms of various sizes.
 There are a number of shapes available in this style and they slot neatly into bathroom corners.